 In order to do this, the provider must support Live Chat.
 This is something offered by eToro 24 hours per day, Monday to Friday.
 Unfortunately, most mutual fund apps only offer assistance via email or support tickets.
 This means that you might need to wait a number of days before you receive a reply on your query.

-Are you looking to get started with the best mutual funds app UK right now, but need a little bit of guidance?
-If so, the walkthrough below will show you how to complete the process with FCA-regulated broker eToro in less than 10 minutes.
+Are you looking to get started with a mutual funds app UK right now, but need a little bit of guidance?
+If so, the walkthrough below will show you how to complete the process with a FCA-regulated broker in less than 10 minutes.

 We discussed the importance of regulation earlier in this guide.
-As a means to safeguard all investors, FCA brokerage app eToro will ask you to go through a quick account opening process.
+As a means to safeguard all investors, FCA brokerage apps will ask you to go through a quick account opening process.

 Next, it’s time to quickly complete the KYC (Know Your Customer) process.